Thank you for coming on. You articulated several things that I have been wanting to get out.

 He said he WAS GOING TO resign.
 He did not say he RESIGNED.
 It’s still to be determined whether he will ACTUALLY resign.
 Showing his dicktator predilections.

 Alright, now I'll talk about my areas of agreement with you and Jake.
 I would agree with you guys that at least some of the people he criticized are hypocrites.
 I wouldn't consider all forms of Zionism to be identity politics, but I respect you and Jake's views.
-You are 100% many of the big podcasters and Konstantin Kisin and his co-host on Triggernometry are totally ignorant and have no idea what their talking about when it comes to the Israel-Palestine Conflict.
+You are 100% right many of the big podcasters and Konstantin Kisin and his co-host on Triggernometry are totally ignorant and have no idea what their talking about when it comes to the Israel-Palestine Conflict.
 I'd also agree with you guys that having on anti-Zionist voices later on didn't really seem to give them pause or make them think this conflict could be more complex than they first thought, nor did they learn anything.
 I'm very sorry that Dr. Jordan Peterson blocked you on Twitter for daring to challenge his views on Israel!
 That was absolutely shameful and childish behavior on his part.
-I also am sorry to hear of the professional consequences of Jake's stance has had on career and all the friends he lost as a result.
+I also am sorry to hear of the professional consequences of Jake's stance has had on his career and all the friends he lost as a result.
 Whatever our disagreements on Zionism and Israel, I would never cut Jake off for his views, nor we would he ever do that to me.
 You guys are right when you said that in some right-wing circles, they are staunchly supportive of Israel and never do any critical thinking.
 Eli Lake from the Free Press is a good example of this.
 The accusations of anti-Semitism that are thrown around for daring to criticize Israel is disgusting, unproductive and wrong!
 Accusing someone of being anti-Semitic is a serious charge that should not be thrown around so carelessly and flippantly as it is.
-Lastly, you are very right that Donald Trump made a huge mistake he needs to reconsider when he endorsed DeepSeek' cost-efficient AI developments.
+Lastly, you are very right that Donald Trump made a huge mistake he needs to reconsider when he endorsed DeepSeek's cost-efficient AI developments.
 I too have my concerns about AI and feel as if it does more harm than good.
 My apologies for the three-part comment, this podcast just gave me a lot to think about.

 An excellent interview with the great Jake Klein, Trish!
 I am well acquainted with Jake and have been a follower of the Black Sheep now for many years.
 I was not aware of your show and was not acquainted with you and your work until now.
 But I thought you did a good job letting Jake explain his views while also interjecting here and there with valuable commentary.
-This was a fascinating interview and enjoyed Jake's article on this subject even if I disagreed with a good portion of it.
+This was a fascinating interview and I enjoyed Jake's article on this subject even if I disagreed with a good portion of it.
 Jake is a brilliant thinker and an upstanding human being who has never treated me any differently because I am a Christian and liberal Zionist.
 Though I do want to make clear that I am Pro-Israel AND Pro-Palestine and that I agree with some of Jake's criticisms of Israel and am not afraid to criticize the Israeli government and am definitely NOT a fan of Israel's current Messianic and Kahanist government!
 I also wanted to use this comment to express my disagreement with some of things you and Jake said and push back on those while also talking about where I agree with you.
 I want to preface this by saying I mean none of this any way to be disrespectful towards you or Jake and I respect your opinions completely.
 First off, I think Jake really stereotypes and makes broad generalizations about those in the Zionist/Pro-Israel community.
 To be sure there are people in the community who are rigid, never criticize Israel, are racist and Islamophobic, or just eternally distrust and don't believe peace is possible with the Palestinians.
 But I know many in the community personally who don't check off any in those boxes, who desperately want peace, care very much about the people of Gaza, and are definitely willing to criticize the Israeli government.
 I actually know a good number who live in Israel and have protested against Bibi and his government and his proposed judicial reforms.
 I know many who are against the occupation of the West Bank.
 I know many who abhor Jewish extremism.
 Not everybody in the Pro-Israel community is the way Jake describes.
 I think Jake also really mischaracterizes (not purposely) American Jews' stance towards Israel.
 There is actually a growing divide between the American Jewish community and Israel.
 As to the 1946 King David Hotel Bombing by the Irgun, I want to make absolutely clear as a Zionist, that I condemn the bombing of the King David Hotel and the Irgun in no uncertain terms!
 RIP to the ninety-one innocent people who perished in the attack be they Arab, British or Jewish!
 May their memory forever be a blessing!
 However, I do want to add some context about the bombing I don't think Jake was aware of.
 Jake is correct the attack was to destroy documents implicating the Jewish Agency in I wouldn't call them terrorist attacks but acts of armed resistance, against the British.
 The Hagenah did indeed approve of the operation at least at first but unknown to the Irgun, they had cancelled it by the time the operation was carried out.
 As to the Israeli occupation of the West Bank, I wouldn't call it an apartheid.
 It is a more complex situation.
-The occupation has its flaws and have my criticisms of aspects of to be sure, but it is necessary for Israel's security and is from what I've seen in my research handled in a humane fashion.
+The occupation has its flaws and I have my criticisms of aspects of to be sure, but it is necessary for Israel's security and is from what I've seen in my research handled in a humane fashion.
 West Bank Palestinians can work in Israel for four times the wages they can earn at home, can get free medical care from the IDF, can become Israelis citizens, can marry Israelis, are protected from harm in times of war, and have a degree of self-government.
 None of this is to say that injustices and abuses against Palestinians at the hands of the Israelis haven't happened, that the Israeli government's West Bank settlement policy isn't terrible or that I don't have sympathy for Palestinians living under the occupation.
 I hope someday the occupation will be liberalized and will be as non-intrusive to Palestinian life as possible and that one day it will end altogether.
 When that day comes, I will rejoice!
 Okay, that will be it for part 1 of my comment.

 Yes, Jake's decency and civility are something for us to all shoot for.
 And you are showing the same qualities.
 Thanks for the thoughtful note..although obviously disagree with some of it. :)